 This skill might be the most relevant for a social worker.
 This job isn’t easy; there will be days when all the work and progress you have made with a patient will come crashing down to square one because they had a breakdown.
 There will be days when patients or their families will be rude to you.
 There will be days when your own boss will fail to recognize your efforts and will pin the blame on you.
 You will feel unappreciated and exhausted and sometimes it’ll be as if you are trying to do the impossible.

 If you don’t have good composure and a solid understanding and grasp of your own emotions, this job will be too difficult.
-Moreover, if you are not good with understanding other peoples’ emotions, especially the ones who are coming to you for help, you won’t be able to do much.
+Moreover, if you are not good at understanding other people’s emotions, especially the ones who are coming to you for help, you won’t be able to do much.
 Therefore, having emotional intelligence is a must for this job.

 4. Good with children